slamice/wri/hipsters/chapter04.md

 The receptionist was there.
 Behind the counter was a huge grin, a velodrome of overweight and an amputated leg.
 They cut it off years ago after a pretty cool accident.
 She now hobbled busily on her new metal calf sending drivers all across the city.
 During one crisis, she dispatched someone 3000km away.
 It stuck in her pride from then on, adding more weight.
 She gave me the mail in a heap.
 "Read 'em and weep!"
 She laughed hard.
 I picked through the letters.
 Renee took her phone bill and some sales flyers unabashed.

 It had been a week, no notices.
-Apparently the government said nothing.
+The government shrugged and said nothing.
 They weren't thinking of me, they didn't miss me.

-The cat hurled puddles of hiss and screams in our faces as we opened the door and went in our apartment.
+We opened the apartment door and Renee's cat hurled puddles of hiss and screams in our faces.